DEVJanSt/rubberducky-better/README.md

 A better version of the original rubberducky from @dbisu!

 ## How to use this:
-1. Follow the original [installing instructions](https://github.com/dbisu/pico-ducky) until the 4th step.
+1. Follow the original [FULL Install Instructions](https://github.com/dbisu/pico-ducky) until the 4th step.
 2. Then clone this repository/download files as zip and unzip.
 3. Then delete all previous files on the `CIRCUITPY` root.
 4. Copy all extracted files from this repository onto `CIRCUITPY` root.